 How to address different user groups individually

 Swissgrid uses all channels to fulfill its information task and does not abandon printed or spatial communication.
-However, the increasingly central role is played by their website.
+However, the increasingly central role is played by the website.
 We therefore redesigned it completely.
 Extensive information can be composed entirely modular into rich and individually visualized content.
 The different users are addressed specifically.
 The most important user groups are highly specialized professionals on the one hand and interested non-professionals on the other.

-The anchoring of strategy and brand
+Implementing strategy and brand identity

 How to make complex things vivid

 Electricity is invisible and remains puzzling to many people.
-We counter this with maximum clear and understandable visualizations.
+We counter this with super clear and understandable visualizations.
 In doing so, Swissgrid neither falls into naïve-childlike nor elitist-abstract modes of illustration, but always maintains empathetic professionalism.

 Dynamic, lifelike pictures